 You know how you always thought that someday you wanted to move out of the city and into a small quaint town by the hills, and lead a peaceful, stress-free life?
-While the concept sounded ideal, putting it in practise wasn’t easy.
-The city life offers benefits that most of us are too used to, to give up.
+While the concept sounded ideal, putting it in practice wasn’t easy.
+The city life offers benefits that most of us are too used to to give up.
 However, there are people around us who did take the plunge.
 The fat corporate salaries, the malls, fancy clubs and restaurants and the fast internet speeds of a city couldn’t stop these people from treading a path less traveled – one fraught with risks, uncertainty and financial instability – all to lead a simple life in a small town and make a difference.
 Some of the cities they have moved to will be hard to locate on a map, leave alone have a recall for the urban millennial.

 When the cities are choking under the pressure of rapid urbanization and overpopulation, battling rising temperatures, pollution and a reduced quality of life, more people choosing to move out of big cities and into small, sparsely populated towns can only be a good thing.